 Because of this, we send your policy details to the MID as quickly as we can.
 But the MID can be slow to update, whoever you buy your insurance with.

-Some of our customers have been pulled over by the police because of this - but don’t worry, as long as you are insured, you have nothing to worry about.
+Some of our customers have been pulled over by the police because of this - but don’t worry, as long as you are insured and can provide your policy docs, you have nothing to worry about.

 If you're pulled over, and your insurance isn't listed on the MID, don't panic.
 It is not a legal requirement to show up on the MID.
 From the moment you buy your Cuvva policy, your insurance is valid.
 Your policy documents are your proof of cover - so just show them to the police officer.